 In web development interviews, there are a few themes that are usually asked about.
 This assumes you’re already familiar with the fundamentals, such as loops, functions, and callbacks.

-- Value vs. Reference — Understand how objects, arrays, and functions are copied and passed into functions.
-Know that the reference is what’s being copied.
-Understand that primitives are copied and passed by copying the value.
+- Understanding the difference between value and reference — Learn how objects, arrays, and functions are copied and passed into functions.
+It’s important to understand that the reference is what’s being duplicated.
+It’s important to remember that primitives are copied and passed by copying the value.

-- Hoisting — Understand that variable and function declarations are hoisted to the top of their available scope.
-Understand that function expressions are not hoisted.
+- Understanding that variable and function declarations are hoisted to the top of their accessible scope is important.
+It’s important to remember that function expressions aren’t hoisted.

-- Closures — Know that a function retains access to the scope that it was created in.
-Know what this lets us do, such as data hiding, memoization, and dynamic function generation.
+- Closures — Keep in mind that a function keeps access to the scope in which it was created.
+Know what data hiding, memoization, and dynamic function generation are possible with this.

-thisbinding.
-Know how it works, know how to figure out what it will be equal to in a function, and know why it’s useful.
+- this — Be aware of the binding’s rules.
+Understand how it works, how to calculate what it will equal in a function, and why it is useful.

-- call vs bind vs apply — Know how each of these functions work.
-Know how to use them.
-Know what they do to
+- Know how each of these functions works: call, bind, and apply.
+Know how to put them to good use.
+Know what they’re going to do with this.

-If the links included aren’t enough, there are countless resources out there to help you learn these concepts.
+If the links provided aren’t enough, there are a plethora of more resources available to assist you in learning these ideas.

-Here are resources that I’ve read or watched at least some of and can recommend.
+Here are some materials that I have read or watched and can suggest.